rahman-mahmudur/PyART/README.md

 This is a fork of the PyART real time API reccomendation tool used for undergraduate research.

+Current modifications:
+*Added ability to search Google for information about reccomended apis using Python Requests and BeautifulSoup Web Scraper.
+*Improved readability in terminal.
+*Added Support Vector Machine and Logistic Regression Classifier to compare performance and accuracy.

 Link to original project: https://github.com/PYART0/PyART-demo

 Readme instructions for API reccomendation from original project: